jostylr/event-when/eventwhen.md

 #### Scope

 The usefulness of scopes is twofold.
-One, it allows for a hierarchial calling of events, such as bubbling in the browser (well, bubbling down, I suppose).
+One, it allows for a hierarchial calling of events, such as bubbling in the browser.
 But the other use is in having scope-related objects that one can access.
 That is, context is given from an event perspective.
 So instead of each button listening for an event, we can have each event retaining a reference to the button.
+Beware memory leaks; use once and off!

 This is where we define the function for adding/removing that context.
 Given an event string and a non-null value, that value will be stored under that string.
-A null value removes the string from the event.
+A null value removes the string as a scope with context.
 If there is no second argument, then the scope object is returned.

+Note that even with no context, the different scopes as events can be used.
+It is not necessary to give them context.

 We return the event name so that it can then be used for something else.